paulseanyang1123/xuyang/README.md

 4 cards selecting option

-5 only current player can see selected cards option
+5 only current player can see selected cards option if used

 6 winning cards